ifm/nexxT/README.md

     python -m pip install pip -U
     pip install nexxT

+## Porting from nexxT 0.x to nexxT 1.x (aka PySide2 to PySide6)

+The main change for nexxT 1.x is the update to QT6 and PySide6.
+For flexibility reasons, nexxT now provides a meta package nexxT.Qt, which can be used instead of PySide6.
+So for porting from PySide2 to PySide6, the necessary change is to replace

+    from PySide2 import xyz
+    from PySide2.QtWidgets import uvw

+to

+    from nexxT.Qt import xyz
+    from nexxT.Qt.QtWidgets import uvw

+In the future, this approach might be also used to support PyQt6, so using nexxT.Qt is recommended over the also possible direct usage of PySide6.
+Note that the implementation of nexxT.Qt imports the PySide moduels on demand using sys.meta_path, so the approach is still efficient.

+Note the porting guide of PySide6: https://doc.qt.io/qtforpython/porting_from2.html.
+Note that QAction and QShortcut have been moved from QtWidgets to QtGui.

 ## Building from source

-Building from source requires a QT5 installation suited to the PySide2 version used for the build.
-It is ok to use 5.14.0 to build against all versions 5.14.x of PySide2 because of QT's binary compatibility.
+Building from source requires a QT6 installation suited to the PySide6 version used for the build.
+It is ok to use 6.4.0 to build against all versions 6.4.x of PySide6 because of QT's binary compatibility.
 You have to set the environment variable QTDIR to the installation directory of QT.
-Note that this installation is only used during build time, at runtime, nexxT always uses the QT version shipped with PySide2.
+Note that this installation is only used during build time, at runtime, nexxT always uses the QT version shipped with PySide6.

-On linux, you will be caught by the following known bug from QT: https://bugreports.qt.io/browse/QTBUG-80922?focusedCommentId=558603&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-558603.
-Apply the fix mentioned in the linked comment.

-On linux, you will also need llvm and clang installed (because of the shiboken2 dependency).
+On linux, you will also need llvm and clang installed (because of the shiboken6 dependency).
 You might need to set the environment variable LLVM_INSTALL_DIR.

-The following commands build nexxT from source using the non-recommended pip package of shiboken2-generator.
+The following commands build nexxT from source using the non-recommended pip package of shiboken6-generator.

     git clone https://github.com/ifm/nexxT.git
     cd nexxT/workspace
     python3 -m venv venv
     source venv/bin/activate
     python3 -m pip install pip -U
-    pip install -r requirements.txt --find-links https://download.qt.io/official_releases/QtForPython/shiboken2-generator/
+    pip install -r requirements.txt --find-links https://download.qt.io/official_releases/QtForPython/shiboken6-generator/
     export QTDIR=<path>/<to>/<qt>
     export LLVM_INSTALL_DIR=<path>/<to>/<llvm>
     scons -j 8 ..